 You will need to bring a pen, paper, ring-binder and you may be required to purchase a course book.

-From the Search Options – Stage 1 dropdown menu - Click on Brasshouse Languages.
+From the "Please Select Your Establishment" dropdown menu - Click on Brasshouse Languages (Students).

 A list of books will be displayed per language - Select the book advised by your tutor - Click on Buy Now